 transactional matters, including power purchase agreement negotiations.

-Consumer product manufacturers’ renewable electric generation developers, associations and nonprofit advocacy groups; gas generation operators and associations
+Consumer product manufacturers, renewable electric generation developers, gas generation operators and associations, associations and nonprofit advocacy groups

 Energy and Consumer Products

-Professional InvolvementCurrently Treasurer for California Women in Energy and has been on the committee for the organization’s Annual Energy and Leadership Forum since 2017.
-Young Professionals in Energy, Sacramento (2011 to 2016) --Member of the three-member board that began the Sacramento chapter in 2011.
+Professional InvolvementChase is currently Treasurer for California Women in Energy and has been on the committee for the organization’s Annual Energy and Leadership Forum since 2017.
+Chase was one member of the three member board that began the Sacramento chapter of Young Professionals in Energy (2011 to 2016).

 Recent blog posts include: